 4. Outline your budget.

-Because ROI isn't guaranteed, the budget can be the toughest part of your advertising project to get approved — which is why it's important to break up your requests by line item and present them in your plan.
+Because ROI isn't guaranteed, the budget can be the most challenging part of your advertising project to get approved.
+As a result, breaking up your requests by line item and presenting them in your plan is essential to getting everyone on board.

 Rather than simply stating, "We need $65,000 for this project", organize your budget into a detailed visual, like the example below.

 For example, you may be asked to find another designer or video freelancing team who can complete the job for less money.
 So, arrive at meetings prepared to defend which costs are necessary for the campaign's success and which costs you can reconsider.

 5. Explain your DACI framework.

-The DACI framework outlines who the key contributors in the project are and what each of their responsibilities entail.
+DACI is a decision-making framework that outlines the key contributors in a project and what each of their responsibilities entails.
+DACI stands for Driver, Approver, Contributors, and Informed.

 Here's how to break down a DACI framework:

 - Contributors: Contributors are the individuals responsible for creating one or more deliverables on the project.
 In advertising, this can include creatives (art directors and copywriters), video producers, animators, designers, and digital advertising specialists.

 - Informed: These team members must be kept in the loop for the project duration.
 This group can include department heads, account leads, and managers.
-These people have no direct responsibilities but benefit from knowing about the project and its status.
+These people have no direct project-related responsibilities but benefit from knowing about the project and its status.

 Your DACI framework should include the name of each stakeholder, their contact information (email, phone, Slack handle, etc.), and their responsibilities or deliverables.

 This framework makes project delegation crystal clear for everyone involved.

 6. Provide additional resources.

 An additional resources section will act as the appendix of your advertising plan.
-Share the ad campaign that inspired this one with your readers, link to the product page you'll be promoting with this initiative, or link to your company's brand style guide — this way, designers and writers get a refresh on how to create externally-facing content.
+For example, share the ad campaign that inspired this one with your readers, link to the product page you'll be promoting with this initiative, or link to your company's brand style guide — this way, designers and writers get a refresh on how to create externally-facing content.

 7. Host a campaign kickoff meeting.